 Once you have the basics together, it is time to refine your submission.
 There are three areas where you should spend your time.

 1. Be sure to look at the goals of the grant issuer.
-For example, if the grant is STEM-related, you will want to spend more time explaining what your PTA has done (or not done) in the STEM space and how your proposed uses will advance the goals of the grant.
+For example, if the grant is STEM-related, you will want to spend more time explaining what your PTA has done (or not done) in the STEM space and how your proposed uses will advance the grant's goals.
 You will want to align your mission for the fund with the mission of the grant writer and show the impact the funds will have on your community.

 3. Pay attention to your writing.
 This means you should aim to tell a compelling story.
 You should also spend equal, or more, time editing as you do on the first draft.
 Finally, get a second set of eyes to review your work.

-You can also find additional tips at the California State PTA's grant page.
+Additional tips can be found on the California State PTA's grant page.

 Searching for a Grant